-For the 18th consecutive year, Omaha presented the Outland Trophy to college football’s top interior lineman. to, the University of Iowa, offensive tackle Brandon Scherff, was named the 69th winner of the Outland Trophy.
-Brandon beat out Texas University defensive tackle - Malcom Brown, and Auburn University offensive center Reese Dismukes, for the third-oldest award in major college football.
-Back to Emcee the Outland Trophy Award Dinner was Greg Sharpe (the voice of the Huskers).
-The Outland Trophy Award Dinner was held Thursday, January 15th at 7:00 pm at the Downtown DoubleTree Hotel, 16th & Dodge Streets.
+For the 19th consecutive year, Omaha will present the Outland Trophy to college football’s top interior lineman.
+Last Years recipient went to, the University of Iowa, offensive tackle Brandon Scherff, Brandon became the 69th winner of third-oldest award in major college football by beating out Texas University defensive tackle - Malcom Brown, and Auburn University offensive center Reese Dismukes, for the Outland Trophy .
+Back to Emcee the Outland Trophy Award Dinner again will be Greg Sharpe (the voice of the Huskers).
+The Outland Trophy Award Dinner will be held Thursday, January 14th at 7:00 pm at the Downtown DoubleTree Hotel, 16th & Dodge Streets.

 The Outland Trophy, which has been awarded annually by the FWAA since 1946, is named after the late John Outland, an All-America lineman at Pennsylvania in the late 1800s.
 It is the third oldest player award in major-college football behind the Heisman Trophy and Maxwell Award.